huginn/huginn/doc/manual/installation.md

 The following steps have been known to work.
 Please **use caution when you deviate** from this guide.
 Make sure you don't violate any assumptions Huginn makes about its environment.
 For example many people run into permission problems because they change the location of directories or run services as the wrong user.

-If you find a bug/error in this guide please **submit a merge request**.
+If you find a bug/error in this guide please **submit a pull request**.

 If not stated otherwise all commands should be run as user with sudo permissions or as root.